flaxandteal/arches-rbac-permissions/arches_rbac_permissions/README.md

     pip install -e .
     cd ..

-    arches-admin startproject rbac_test
+    arches-admin startproject rbac_test_prj
     ```
-    This should make a directory `rbac-test` (with a dash) containing in particular a `pyproject.toml` file and a `rbac_test/settings.py` file that you will edit in step 7 below.
+    This should make a sample project directory directory `rbac-test-prj` (with dashes) containing in particular a `pyproject.toml` file, a `rbac_test_prj/settings.py` file, and a `rbac_test_prj/urls.py` file that you will edit in step 7 below.

     FIXME: What is the following parenthetical expressing?
+Ignoring
     (cd arches && pip install -e .)

 3. Add rbac-permissions